How to set up AWS Session Manager

 }

-Attaching the role to an EC2 instance can be done from the EC2 instance detail by choosing Modiify IAM role option from the Actions context menu.
+Attaching the role to an EC2 instance is straightforward and can be done from the EC2 instance's detail page by choosing the "Modify IAM role" option from the "Actions" context menu.

 AWS EC2 attach role.